Mohammad Torabi, PhD, FAAHB

 2006 AAHB Lifetime Achievement Award

-Dr. Albert Bandura, born December 4, 1925, in Mundare, Alberta Canada, is a psychologist most famous for his work on social learning theory and is particularly noted for the Bobo doll experiment.
+Albert Bandura, PhD, born December 4, 1925, in Mundare, Alberta Canada, was a psychologist most famous for his work on social learning theory and is particularly noted for the Bobo doll experiment.
 Social learning theory, now called social cognitive theory, is considered the most comprehensive and accepted modeling theory by the Archives of the History of American Psychology.
 Bandura's early school years were spent in a small, understaffed school in which students had to take a great deal of responsibility for their own learning.
-This style of learning helped to foster his desire for inquiry, which he has maintained throughout his career.
-Bandura has spent much of his career at Stanford University and was elected as the president of the American Psychological Association in 1974.
+This style of learning helped to foster his desire for inquiry, which he maintained throughout his career.
+Bandura spent much of his career at Stanford University and was elected as the president of the American Psychological Association in 1974.

-He has earned many awards, including the Distinguished Scientific Contributions Award and the Thorndike Award for Distinguished Contributions of Psychology to Education by the American Psychological Association; the William James Award of the American Psychological Society; the James McKeen Cattell Award; and the Distinguished Scientist Award of the Society of Behavioral Medicine.
+He earned many awards, including the Distinguished Scientific Contributions Award and the Thorndike Award for Distinguished Contributions of Psychology to Education by the American Psychological Association; the William James Award of the American Psychological Society; the James McKeen Cattell Award; and the Distinguished Scientist Award of the Society of Behavioral Medicine.
 Bandura's seminal research on the modeling behavior of children, self-efficacy, and social cognitive theory made him a renowned researcher.
-He has served on the editorial boards of twenty journals, published seven text books, and edited two others.
+He served on the editorial boards of twenty journals, published seven text books, and edited two others.
 His works have been translated in numerous languages, including Spanish, Italian, Portuguese, French, Polish, German, Russian, Chinese, Japanese, and Korean.

 2000 AAHB Lifetime Achievement Award

-Dr. Glover is an internationally recognized authority on the topics of smoking cessation and smokeless tobacco.
+Elbert Glover, PhD is an internationally recognized authority on the topics of smoking cessation and smokeless tobacco.
 With more than 200 publications to his credit, he was one of the 28 scientists selected to contribute to the 1994 Surgeon General Report on Tobacco & Youth.
 Dr Glover's interest remains in the research of cessation aids for individuals interested in quitting tobacco.
 He maintains a keen interest in the physician's role in smoking cessation and has delivered over 480 invited medical grand rounds/workshops on the subject to physicians throughout the world.
-He has conducted research with a variety of populations i.e., pregnant women; smokeless tobacco users; persons with gastrointestinal disorders, chronic obstrutive pulmonary disease, and depression.
+He has conducted research with a variety of populations i.e., pregnant women; smokeless tobacco users; persons with gastrointestinal disorders, chronic obstructive pulmonary disease, and depression.
 Due to his expertise in clinical trials research, he has ventured into evaluating compounds for treating depression, generalized anxiety, diabetes, ADHD, Alzheimer’s Disease, bi-polar disorder, binge-eating, and obesity.
 Dr. Glover was presented the Lifetime Achievement Award to recognize his numerous successes in the field of health behavior, one of which was founding The American Academy of Health Behavior.